JetBrains/kotlin-web-site/docs/topics/ksp/ksp-incremental.md

 Incremental processing is currently enabled by default.
 To disable it, set the Gradle property `ksp.incremental=false`.
 To enable logs that dump the dirty set according to dependencies and outputs, use `ksp.incremental.log=true`.
-You can find these log files in the `build` output folder with a `.log` file extension.
+You can find these log files in the `build` output directory with a `.log` file extension.

-On JVM, classpath changes as well as Kotlin and Java source changes are tracked by default.
+On the JVM, classpath changes, as well as Kotlin and Java source changes, are tracked by default.
-To only track Kotlin and Java source changes, set `ksp.incremental.intermodule=false` to disable classpath tracking.
+To track only Kotlin and Java source changes, disable classpath tracking by setting the `ksp.incremental.intermodule=false` Gradle property.

 ## Aggregating vs Isolating